Think twice before pitching VC Arlan Hamilton your cannabis company

 When she announced a new $36 million fund for black female founders earlier this year, Backstage Capital founder Arlan Hamilton dubbed it the It’s About Damn Time Fund.
 The venture capitalist, who appeared on Fast Company‘s October cover, has spent the past three years investing in underrepresented founders with the thesis that the way venture capital is distributed–with the majority of it going to white men–doesn’t reflect the way talent and good ideas are dispersed in the real world.
 But speaking at the Fast Company Innovation Festival earlier this week, she offered a different reason for not wanting to be pitched cannabis ideas by white men: the inequality of our criminal justice system.
 And for Hamilton, it’s personal.

 “My brother has gone through so much because he’s been caught and gone to jail for having a small amount of weed.
-He’s had so much of his life destroyed and is trying to turn it around.
-He’s been tased 12 times by the Dallas police department for weed–selling it or consuming it,” she explained in a conversation with Fast Company contributing writer J.J.
+He’s had so much of his life destroyed and is trying to turn it around,” she explained in a conversation with Fast Company contributing writer J.J.
 McCorvey.
 “At the same time, I still get approached by white men [who want me to invest in] their cannabis companies because I’m black and I’ll ‘get it.’
 I say no. I’m not the one for that.
 But if you’re a black woman or a black man with a cannabis company, let’s set up a conversation.”

 Hamilton also offered a sobering assessment of the scale of the problem her diversity-focused venture firm is trying to address.
 “To be honest, $36 million, $100 million–this is all a drop in the bucket compared to what’s available to other founders,” she said.